Self-avoiding walks and polygons on hyperbolic graphs: The results of Madras and Wu

-Let us describe the argument.
-Consider some $\mathcal{H}(d,k)$ with $k>4$.
+To make this more apparent, let us describe their argument.
+Consider some $\pazocal{H}(d,k)$ with $k>4$.
 First partition the vertices of the graph into layers as follows.
-Fix some polygon, and let the first layer consist of the vertices of this polygon.
-The second layer consists of those vertices which are not on the first layer but on a polygon which has a vertex in common with the first layer.
+Fix some face, and let the first layer consist of the vertices of this face.
+The second layer consists of those vertices which are not in the first layer but on a face which has a vertex in common with the first layer.
 The third and every subsequent layer are formed in a similar way.
 Given a vertex $x$, we let $x+i$ and $x-i$ denote the $i$th vertex along the same layer on $x$ on the clockwise, anticlockwise direction, respectively.
 Starting at a vertex in the first layer, define a SAW according to the following rules.
 At the first step, the walk is allowed to move to a next layer neighbour, and each time the walk reaches a vertex on a new layer, it is allowed to move either to the next layer or within the same layer.
 Whenever it reaches a vertex within the same layer, it is allowed to move only to the next layer.
 It is claimed in \cite{MaWuSAW} that each time the walk reaches a vertex $x$ on a new layer, then both $x+i$ and $x-i$ have no neighbour in the previous layer and $d-2$ neighbours in the next layer for $i=1,2,\ldots,k-4$.

 If $d>3$, then this is true, but not always when $d=3$, since it is possible that either $x+k-4$ or $x-(k-4)$ have a neighbour in the previous layer.
 Based on the above erroneous observation, the rules of the SAWs are modified by allowing them to move within the layers until they visit $x+k-4$ or $x-(k-4)$, and from there the walks are allowed to move to the next layer.
 These walks give the lower bound $\big((d-1)^{k-4} (d-2)\big)^{1/(k-3)}$ mentioned above.
 This proof works whenever $d>3$, but not when $d=3$.